Introduction to KYC and AML

 KYC is the foundation upon which AML programs are built.
 It provides financial institutions with the necessary information to assess the legitimacy of customers and detect any potential risks.
 AML, on the other hand, encompasses a wider range of measures and controls to prevent money laundering and other illicit activities.

-The relationship between KYC and AML
+The Relationship Between KYC and AML

 While KYC and AML serve different purposes, they are closely intertwined.
 KYC provides the necessary information and customer profile for effective AML measures.
 A robust KYC process ensures that financial institutions have accurate and up-to-date information about their customers, which facilitates the detection and prevention of money laundering activities.